JustTryingRoR/quotation-app/README.md

-# QuotationApp ver.0.0.1
+# QuotationApp ver.1.0.0

 > This is a Ruby on Rails 5 app that allows user to create their own quotes anonymously.

 ### Features

 - View all quotes
+- Add quotes anonymously

 ### Upcoming Features

-- Add quotes anonymously
+> Development of this app has been suspended.

 ### Code Example